-On October 18, 2012, the Company announced that it had reached total depth of 2,750 meters on the AKD07 exploration well and had run a production liner in order to test the Jurassic carbonate zone which appeared to be oil bearing from the drilling and wireline results.
-To date no commercial flow has been achieved from the well but further testing is planned.
+On October 18, 2012, the Company announced that it had reached total depth of 2,750 m on the AKD07 exploration well and had run a production liner in order to test the Jurassic carbonate zone which appeared to be oil bearing from the drilling and wireline results.
+To date no commercial flow has been achieved from the well and no further testing is currently planned.

-On December 21, 2012, the Company announced that it signed the Tajikistan Farm-Out Agreement for the Bokhtar PSC with subsidiaries of Total S.A. ("Total") and the China National Oil and Gas Exploration and Development Corporation ("CNODC"), a 100%-owned subsidiary of China National Petroleum Company.
+On December 21, 2012, the Company announced that it signed the Tajikistan Farm-Out Agreement for the Bokhtar PSC with subsidiaries of Total S.A. ("Total") and the China National Oil and Gas Exploration and Development Corporation ("CNODC"), a 100%-owned subsidiary of CNPC.
 The Tajikistan Farm-Out related for two thirds of KPL's interest in the Bokhtar PSC for repayment of a portion of past costs and a forward carry in an agreed work programme.
 Completion of the transaction contemplated by the Tajikistan Farm-Out Agreement was subject to the agreement of the Tajik government and certain other completion conditions.

 On January 31, 2013, the Company announced that it had effectively doubled the net price of the gas that it is selling in Kazakhstan.
 Two gas supply contracts were signed by TAG with Intergas Central Asia JSC, a wholly owned subsidiary of the Kazakh State company KazTransGas JSC, for the Kyzyloi and Akkulka natural gas fields.
-The contracts are for annual volumes up to 150 million cubic meters at an increased net price of USD65 per 1,000 cubic metres (or USD1.84 per 1,000 cubic feet) of gas (USD72.8 per 1,000 cubic metres or USD2.06 per 1,000 cubic feet including VAT) net of marketing and distribution costs, and run through to December 31, 2013.
+The contracts were for annual volumes up to 150 MMcm at an increased net price of USD65 per 1,000 m (or USD1.84 per 1,000 f) of gas (USD72.8 per 1,000 m or USD2.06 per 1,000 f including VAT) net of marketing and distribution costs, and ran through to December 31, 2013.
+These contracts were denominated in Tenge.

 On February 27, 2013, the Company announced it had extended the exploration period for the Kul-Bas Exploration and Production Contract by a further two years until November 11, 2015.
-The Kul-Bas contract area surrounds the Akkulka contract area which contains the Company's producing oil and gas fields.
-This extension gives further time to explore this attractive area, which has several prospects and leads and is subject to the usual contract amendments being finalised.
+The Kul-Bas contract area surrounds the Akkulka contract area, which contains the Company's producing oil and gas fields.
+This extension gives further time to explore this attractive area, which has several prospects and leads.